weltensurfer/2DTagging/README.md

 # Flavour Response #

 ## Introduction ##
-This Repository contains standalone tools for flavour response studies.
+This Repository contains standalone tools for CMS flavour response studies.
 Currently this includes the matrix inversion of the 2DTagging method.

+More information can be found at the corresponding [twiki page](https://twiki.cern.ch/twiki/bin/viewauth/CMS/JESFlavorStudies "JES Flavour twiki")

 ## Dependencies ##
+The entire code is written in **python**, specifically for the `python2` LTS version `2.7`.

-* `Python`
+* Needed python packages:
-	* `pyroot` for accessing root files
+	* `pyroot` for handling root files and histograms
 	* `numpy` for calculations

-### Python ###
-The entire code is written in **python**, specifically for the `python2` LTS version `2.7`.

 ## 2DTagging Method ##
 This tool extracts the MC-Truth flavour composition and the MPF response in each zone from the input histogramms and determines the jet response for each flavour (uds, c, b and gluon) using the matrix inversion.

 ### Input Format ###
-The input format are separate root files for monte carlo and data containing all required histogramms.
+The input format are separate root files for Data and Monte Carlo containing all required histogramms:
-Required histogramms are MPF response plots including all flavours and for each flavour in a tagging zone.
+* For MC:  MPF response distributions for all flavours (uds/c/b/g/inclusive) in each tagging zone (Q,G,B,C)
+* For Data: MPF response distributions for each tagging zone (Q,G,B,C)

 #### Monte Carlo ####
 ```